From Cazorla's heir to Ozil understudy - Ceballos faces fight to salvage Arsenal loan spell | Goal.com

 And now – five months on from that memorable bow against Burnley – those words of caution from the 23-year-old appear very wise indeed.

-Ceballos has only featured in a further nine Premier League games since that sparkling first full appearance for the Gunner, with just five of those outings coming as a starter.
+Ceballos has only featured in a further nine Premier League games since that sparkling first full appearance for the Gunners, with just five of those outings coming as a starter.

 He hasn’t scored or registered an assist in the league since setting up the winner for Pierre-Emerick Aubameyang against the Clarets, with his only goal to date coming in a Europa League success against Standard Liege.